Clan Rising

 What does the surname Hartmann mean?

-From the old Germanic personal name Hartmann — hart, 'hard, strong', plus mann — a given name from the early Middle Ages that hardened into a surname.
+From the old Germanic personal name Hartmann, hart, 'hard, strong', plus mann, a given name from the early Middle Ages that hardened into a surname.
 Hartmann is a name from the warrior name-stock of the Germanic peoples, the same hart that means hardy and unyielding.

-Is Hartmann a German surname?
+Is Hartmann German or Austrian?

 How old is the Hartmann surname?